 Washing, Conditioning & Prepping

 4c hair is usually low porosity.
-Meaning it doesn’t easily absorb water but it does keep in moisture when correctly applied.
+Meaning it doesn’t readily absorb water, but it does keep in moisture when correctly applied.

 photo credit: Kiitanaxo

-After styling it’s important to keep your 4c hair moisturized.
+After styling, it’s essential to keep your 4c hair moisturized.
 Use an oil such as coconut oil or an oil spray to moisturize your styled hair.
 It’s best to get in the habit of doing so before bedtime.
 Create a routine.